jones6951/detecker/README.md

 # Detecker - Containerized Black Duck Detect
 Detecker is a way of running Black Duck Detect inside a Docker container, so that it may be executed in a cloud-hosted environment without consuming any client-side resources.

+When you build the Docker container, the script will download all of the requisite dependencies for Detect to successfully capture the open source within the codebase to be scanned.

+When you run the container, the source will be downloaded and additional components if required (e.g. Python or Nuget).
+The script will then run Detect against this downloaded source and upload the results to your Black Duck server.

 # Usage

 Build the Docker container